rishav1122/Crash_detection/README.md

 Several improvements can be made to the system, including:

-* Could use any advanced object detection model to detect cars
+* Could use any advanced object detection model to detect cars (YOLOv8)
-* Could use any advanced tracking algorithm to track cars
+* Could use any advanced tracking algorithm to track cars (BotSORT, DeepocsSORT)
-* Could use object detectors hich give quadrilateral output rather than rectangles parallel to x and y axis
+* Could use object detectors that give quadrilateral output rather than rectangles parallel to x and y axis (Florence)